Martial Arts Benefits, What If Enrolling Child in Martial Arts Class?

 Martial Arts is said to be as old as civilization itself.
 Over time the concept of primitive martial arts spread as civilizations grew and expanded and it became a way of self-defence.
 China was the home to martial arts and very soon it spread to the other Asian countries.
 Martial arts grew and evolved in the same form as concepts such as language, religion.
-It is now learnt and practiced the world over.
+It is now learned and practiced the world over.

 Styles of Martial Arts

+Which martial art is best for my child?
 There are numerous martial arts styles today.
 Most of them rely on the hand and foot combat technique.
 Let us take a look at a few styles in detail:

 Judo or ‘gentle way’ was founded in Japan in 1882.
 It is the most widely practiced martial art in the world.
 It is a combat style and develops self-discipline in the learner.
 In judo, it is learnt that nobody can be perfect at everything, but through training, weaknesses can be overcome and limitations can be broken.
 As an exercise, it promotes flexibility, develops speed and co-ordination, promotes muscular development and benefits the cardiovascular system.
 The stages in judo training begin with a white belt then follow a yellow belt, a green belt, three degrees of brown belt and finally a black belt.

 Tae kwon do, like any other form of martial arts, is known for training the mind along with the body.
 It involves a series of punching and kicking techniques.
-Children are taught complicated techniques which help them to learn to coordinate their movements and improve concentration.
+Children are taught complicated techniques that help them to learn to coordinate their movements and improve concentration.

-Indian Martial Arts: India is home to a variety of fighting styles.
+India is home to a variety of fighting styles.
 Some of them are closely connected to yoga, dance and performing arts.
 The following are a few fighting styles still prevalent in modern India:

 It is a combat sport and finds its origin in the Punjab region.
 The main weapon used is a sword, often paired with a shield or another sword.
 These days Gatka is showcased mostly during Sikh festivals.